NanShang126/BetterHudwiki-chinese/layouts.md

 ## deserialize-text
 <Caution>
-using this option may cause problems in normal use. use it only when you need to intervene externally. ex.skript
+using this option may cause problems in normal use. use it only when you need to intervene externally. ex.`skript`

 ***

 this is an option to rework and colorize when color codes are injected from external elements, such as PAPI, for example.

 default: `false`